NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 > Custom message is only shown on nuget.org but not from the clients.

 ## Client experience for deprecated packages
-Once a package has been deprecated, it's consumers get to know about it in following ways (depending upon the client used).
+Once a package has been deprecated, its consumers get to know about it in following ways (depending upon the client used).

 ### Visual Studio
 *Available starting in Visual Studio 2019 version 16.3*